-All students access their Form Tutor daily and have regular access to their YLL with whom they can discuss issues.
-Within form time students usually a their TA key worker so again any concerns or issues can be raised there.
-Where there are concerns regarding bullying there are a number of options: - Report it immediately to the Form Tutor or YLL - all YLLs are available at regular points in the day and particularly at break times. their TA key worker so again any concerns or issues can be raised there.
-Where there are concerns regarding bullying there are a number of options: Report it immediately to the Form Tutor or YLL - all YLLs are available at regular points in the day and particularly at break times. lso access - Report it immediately to the Form Tutor or YLL - all YLLs are available at regular points in the day and particularly at break times. - Report it to the Form Tutor or VLL via email or telephone Report to the Form Futor of FLE via email of telephone.
-Report it on the College anti bullying website. - The College policy on bullying is available on the College website.
-For students who may find it difficult to make friends and socialise we offer a number of solutions: - Within form groups we will have tried very hard to keep groups of friends from primary schools together so that transition to secondary is smoother so t oother. - Some students access the TA run lunch club which offers a small, comfortable and highly supervised environment at break times. - Some students may need more intense support from the YLL or the Cornerstone team with developing their social and communication skills.
-In terms of the development of confidence and self-esteem this is measured through discussion with students, parents and staff.
-How will the setting, school or college manage my child or young person's medicine or personal care needs?
-Where a student has Individual Medical needs we ask the following: - For parents to contact College immediately and meet with the lead First Aider (Mrs Gillian Hulme) as well as the YLL, and where possible and r necessary, the School Nurse, Janet Lartey. - The level of medical need, medication, and individualised support will be discussed and determined at this meeting - and if felt necessary an I Individual Health Plan set up The relevant information contained in this plan would be shared with staff For the majority of students an Individual Health Plan will not be required, but again the needs of the student will be shared with staff and placed on S
+Keeping Students Safe and Supporting Their Wellbein ng What pastoral support is available to support my child or young person's overall well-being?
+All students access their Form Tutor daily and have regular r access to their YLL with whom they can discuss issues.
+Within form time students usually also access their TA key worker so again any concerns or issues can be raised there.
+Where there are concerns regarding bullying there are a n umber of options: Report it immediately to the Form Tutor or YLL - a Il YLLs are available at regular points in the day and particularly at break times.
+Report it to the Form Tutor or YLL via email or tele phone.
+Report it on the College anti bullying website. - The College policy on bullying is available on the College w ebsite.
+For students who may find it difficult to make friends and s socialise we offer a number of solutions: Within form groups we will have tried very hard to b keep groups of friends from primary schools together so that transition to secondary is smoother. - Some students access the TA run lunch club which offers a small, comfortable and highly supervised environment at break times.
+Some students may need more intense support from the support om the YLL or the Aspire team with developing their social and communication skills.
+In terms of the development of confidence and self-esteen n this is measured through discussion with students, parents and staff.
+How will the setting, school or college manage my child o r young person's medicine or personal care needs?
+Where a student has Individual Medical needs we ask the f following: For parents to contact College immediately and me eet with the lead First Aider (Mrs Gillian Hulme) as well as the YLL, and where possible and necessary, the School Nurse, Janet Lartey. ualised support will be discussed and determined at this meeting - and if felt necessary an Individual Health Plan set up buld be shared with staff